Vintage Gold Watches: Library

 The “brand with the crown” is recognised worldwide as an invaluable sports implement and luxury product.
 This book traces the manufacturer’s development from the 1920s, when it began its steady rise to unprecedented international appeal, to the present.
 Explore the ingenious innovations in technology and marketing behind the prestigious company’s swift success.
 Browse the images and devour the historical and technical details of some of Rolex’s most reliable models: the Submariner, on which divers depend to get them safely back to the surface; the Cosmograph and Yachtmaster that auto-racers and boat captains trust for their precision and durability.
 Get the latest reports and performance tests results on Rolex items: rugged or elegant; classic or contemporary.
 From the beginning, the sponsorship of statesmen, movie stars, and athletes has driven its success, but Rolex has since expanded to include more than just the rich and famous.

 A nice hardback coffee table book mostly photographs with some light reading.

 The history of Rolex is inextricably linked to its founder Hans Wilsdorf, who took the first steps in the world of Swiss watchmaking as he dreamed about a timepiece that could be worn around the wrist.
-This experimental research led Rolex to achieve its highest goals in both technological innovation and in the use of the finest materials alone.
+This experimental research led Rolex to achieve its highest goals in both technological innovations and in the use of the finest materials alone.
 Its models have been photographed on the wrists of political leaders, sports champions, and film and fashion celebrities, transforming each Rolex into a fully-fledged status symbol, a synonym of elegance and precision.
 Including essays with a historical and technical slant, in-depth descriptions of the most representative pieces and a brief glossary, the pages in this book sparkle with golden hands, diamond-studded dials and patent-leather watchbands, illustrated in period photographs and macro-detail.
 The volume ends with a chapter dedicated to the most amazing auctions that saw the sale of the Geneva-based company’s vintage watches.